 Accessing ELSA data

-Researchers can download ELSA data from all waves, including wave 0 (HSE), from the UK Data Service.
+Researchers can download ELSA data from waves 1-10 including wave 0 (HSE), from the UK Data Service.

 If you are in the UK and your organisation is part of the UK Access Management Federation (UKAMF), you can access UKDS via your institution’s account.
 Find out if your institution is a member.